-Configuring IP address is one of the mandatory skill that every Linux and Unix administrator should learn.
-We can easily configure IP address in GUI mode.
-But it is entirely different in Command line mode.
-This step by step tutorial describes how to configure static IP address in Linux and Unix operating systems.
-The steps provided below are tested on CentOS 7 server, Ubuntu 16.04 server, Ubuntu 18.04 LTS server and desktop editions and FreeBSD 12.
-However, it should work on most RPM-based and DEB-based Linux systems and Unix flavors.
+Setting IP address after a fresh Linux installation is one of the mandatory skill that every Linux and Unix administrator should learn.
+We can easily assign IP address in Linux that has GUI mode.
+However, configuring IP networking from command line mode is entirely different!
+This step by step tutorial describes how to configure static IP address in Linux and Unix operating systems from command line mode.

-Configure Static IP address in Linux
+1. Configure Static IP Address In Linux

+Setting up IP address in RPM-based and DEB-based systems is little bit different.
 First, we will see how to configure IP address on RPM-based systems.

-Note: Here, I run all commands as root user.
-If you logged-in as normal user, just use 'sudo' in-front of each command.
+Note: Here, I run all commands as root

 First, let us find the name of the network card.
-To do so, run:

 # ip link show